northern-information/yggdrasil-docs/collections/_lessons/lesson-select-track.md

 topic: Select Track(s)
 ymode: true
 image: keyboard-track-select.png
-description: "While in Y Mode, the number keys instantly select the corresponding track.
-With a track selected, hold _shift_ and press another number to select a range of tracks."
 ---
+While in Y Mode, the number keys instantly select the corresponding track.
+With a track selected, hold _shift_ and press another number to select a range of tracks.